Grow Your Own Food Forest

 Shop Herbaceous Layer Shop All Herbs

-Spreading Herbs and Edibles That Blanket the Soil
+Spreading Herbs That Blanket the Soil

 Find low-growing plants that cover and protect the soil, retain moisture, and suppress weeds.
 Choose from culinary herbs, nitrogen fixers, and edible groundcovers for living mulch and harvestable greenery.